jonelo/jacksum-for-macos/README.md

 From here [HashGarten](https://github.com/jonelo/HashGarten) takes over, and you can calculate checksums, CRCs and hash values of the selected files.

-#### Using the command line interface (CLI)
+### Using the Command Line Interface (CLI)

-Open a Terminal, and you have full access to the CLI.
+Open a Terminal to get full access to the CLI.
 Now you can use all features that Jacksum provides.

 ```
-$ /Applications/Jacksum/jacksum
+$ /Applications/HashGarten.app/jacksum
 ```

 For more information see also [Jacksum](https://github.com/jonelo/jacksum)

 ### How to configure it

+#### Finder

+Open Finder, click on the script menu, and select "Open Scripts Folder", followed by "Open Finder Scripts Folder".
-Open Finder, hit ⇧⌘G, enter the path to the Finder scripts folder `~/Library/Scripts/Applications/Finder`, and click on the Go button.
+Alternatively hit ⇧⌘G, enter the path to the Finder scripts folder `~/Library/Scripts/Applications/Finder`, and click on the Go button.

+Click on `Jacksum 3.7.0`, and remove any .scpt file that you do not want to see.

+#### Path Finder

+Open Path Finder, click on the script menu, and select "Open Scripts Folder", followed by "Open Path Finder Scripts Folder".
 Click on `Jacksum 3.7.0`, and remove any .scpt file that you do not want to see.

 ### How to recreate all items again